Introduction to Sculptural Practices |

 Description

-Design for Nonhuman Kinds is a course series that asks students to think outside the human, by decentering human perception and subjectivity in favor of animal thinking.
-Design for Nonhuman Kinds: Elephants challenges students to design and build cognitive tools, that enrich the lives of elephants in captivity by engaging their behaviors, cognitive thought processes and perceptions.
-In an era of climate change and mass extinction we are beginning to recognize the limitations of anthropocentric thinking and making.
+Design for Nonhuman Kinds is a course series that asks students to think ¿outside the human,¿ by decentering human perception and subjectivity in favor of animal knowledge and experience.
+Design for Nonhuman Kinds challenges students to design and build forms that enrich the lives of animals in captivity by engaging their behaviors, cognitive thought processes and perceptions.
+In an era of climate collapse, mass extinction and a greater recognition of the ways humans and non-human beings co-constitute one another, we are beginning to recognize the limitations of anthropocentric thinking and making.
 This interdisciplinary course encourages design inclusivity and speculative thinking.
-Students will work with scientists, sanctuary staff, as well as contemporary theorists to study elephant subjectivity; travel to The Elephant Sanctuary in Hohenwald, Tennessee, the home of African and Asian elephant herds; and design and build functional tools for these elephants' enrichment.
+Students will work with scientists, sanctuary staff, as well as contemporary theorists to study animal subjectivity and the relationship between design inclusivity for disabled persons and animals.
+Students will work in teams to design and build appropriate forms for animal enrichment.
+Courses included extensive collaboration with The Elephant Sanctuary in Hohenwald, Tennessee in which students designed and built prototypes for African and Asian elephants, and collaboration with the Center for the Great Apes in Florida in which students design and build prototypes for orangutans and chimpanzees.
+Future courses will introduce various plant and animal species.

 |